microuser/grepfuzz/Lab2.md

 - **Moved `process_image` to `lib.rs`**: Extracted the main image processing logic from `main.rs` into `lib.rs` as a public function for reuse and modularity.
 - **Updated `main.rs`**: Refactored `main.rs` to import and use `process_image` from `lib.rs`, removing the local definition and making `main.rs` a thin binary interface.

+---

+## Modularization: Helper Modules (2025-07-24)

+- **Config Loading**: Moved configuration loading and CLI merging logic from `main.rs` into a helper function in `config.rs`.
+- **Detector Construction**: Created `detector_helpers.rs` to encapsulate the construction of blur detector objects.
+- **Image Source Selection**: Added `image_source_helpers.rs` to handle all logic for selecting the image source (file, synthetic, stdin, etc.) based on CLI arguments.
+- **Output Formatting**: Added `output_helpers.rs` to centralize all output formatting and printing logic, supporting ASCII, verbose, and default modes.
+- **Result**: `main.rs` is now a thin binary entry point that delegates to these helpers, greatly improving clarity, maintainability, and testability.

+All major modularization steps are complete and the codebase now aligns with the intended layered architecture.

 These steps enforce modularity, improve maintainability, and follow best practices for Rust projects that provide both a binary and a library interface.